diambra/docs/content/handsOnReinforcementLearning/rayRlLib/_index.en.md

 ### Getting Ready

 We highly recommend using virtual environments to isolate your python installs, especially to avoid conflicts in dependencies.
-In what follows we use Conda but any other tools should work too.
+In what follows we use Conda but any other tool should work too.

 Create and activate a new dedicated virtual environment: